Rahul1181/API_Testing_with_Rest_Assured/README.md

 # API Testing with Rest Assured

+1. What is rest?
-Rest - Representational State Transfer
+Rest or Representational State Transfer is a Java Library or Java API for testing Restful Web servicese.